Bayer designation: Revised designations

-Ptolemy designated four stars as "border stars", each shared by two constellations: Alpheratz (in Andromeda and Pegasus), Elnath (in Taurus and Auriga), Nu Boötis (Nu^{1} and Nu^{2})(in Boötes and Hercules) and Fomalhaut (in Piscis Austrinus and Aquarius).
+Ptolemy designated four stars as "border stars", each shared by two constellations: Alpheratz (in Andromeda and Pegasus), Elnath (in Taurus and Auriga), Nu Boötis (Nu^{1} and Nu^{2}) (in Boötes and Hercules) and Fomalhaut (in Piscis Austrinus and Aquarius).
 Bayer assigned the first three of these stars a Greek letter from both constellations: Alpha Andromedae = Delta Pegasi, Beta Tauri = Gamma Aurigae, and Nu Boötis = Psi Herculis.
 (He catalogued Fomalhaut only once, as Alpha Piscis Austrini.)
 When the International Astronomical Union (IAU) assigned definite boundaries to the constellations in 1930, it declared that stars and other celestial objects can belong to only one constellation.
 Consequently, the redundant second designation in each pair above has dropped out of use.

 Bayer assigned two stars duplicate names by mistake: Xi Arietis (duplicated as Psi Ceti) and Kappa Ceti (Kappa^{1} and Kappa^{2}) (duplicated as g Tauri).
-He corrected these in a later atlas, and the duplicate names were no longer used.
+He corrected these in the Coelum Stellatum Christianum of 1627 on which he collaborated with Julius Schiller, and the duplicate designations were no longer used.

 Other cases of multiple Bayer designations arose when stars named by Bayer in one constellation were transferred by later astronomers to a different constellation.
 Bayer's Gamma and Omicron Scorpii, for example, were later reassigned from Scorpius to Libra and given the new names Sigma and Upsilon Librae.
 (To add to the confusion, the star now known as Omicron Scorpii was not named by Bayer but was assigned the designation o Scorpii (Latin lowercase 'o') by Lacaille—which later astronomers misinterpreted as omicron once Bayer's omicron had been reassigned to Libra.)

 A few stars no longer lie (according to the modern constellation boundaries) within the constellation for which they are named.
 The proper motion of Rho Aquilae, for example, carried it across the boundary into Delphinus in 1992.

 A further complication is the use of numeric superscripts to distinguish neighboring stars that Bayer (or a later astronomer) labeled with a common letter.
 Usually these are double stars (mostly optical doubles rather than true binary stars), but there are some exceptions such as the chain of stars π^{1}, π^{2}, π^{3}, π^{4}, π^{5} and π^{6} Orionis.
 The most stars given the same Bayer designation but with an extra number attached to it is Psi Aurigae. (ψ^{1}, ψ^{2}, ψ^{3}, ψ^{4}, ψ^{5}, ψ^{6}, ψ^{7}, ψ^{8}, ψ^{9}, ψ^{10}, although according to the modern IAU constellation boundaries, ψ^{10} lies in Lynx).